 I will actively work with you to help you see that you are not your struggles, while simultaneously helping you identify your strengths and find new coping tools to overcome your hurdles.

 Growth and Learning

 I am committed to my own growth and learning, which is largely what brought me to the field of psychology.
 My job allows me to nurture my desire to better understand the human condition from an academic and practical perspective.
 As such, I regularly pursue continuing education opportunities to support my development and competence, and improve my knowledge of the latest advancements in my profession.
-In addition to having to meet state Continuing Education requirements to maintain my license, my certification in Perinatal Mental Healthy Postpartum Support International requires additional annual education and training.
+In addition to having to meet state Continuing Education requirements to maintain my license, my certification in Perinatal Mental Health via Postpartum Support International requires additional annual education and training.
 I am also a current member of the Maryland Psychological Association.

 I am an avid proponent of seeking consultation and professional support.
 I see diversity competency as an imperative in my field and am regularly asking myself and my colleagues if my bias may be getting in the way of my work with my patients.
-To this aim, I am involved in regular weekly consultation groups where each licensed clinician supports, learns and grows from each other.
+To this aim, I am involved in regular consultation where each licensed clinician supports, learns and grows from each other.

 Clinicians and leaders in the field I admire are: